What is promotable content?

 Promotable content differs from the other content we publish on our websites because it can be pitched to other content creators who aren’t Intuit employees — such as journalists, bloggers, and influencers.
 It never promotes a product.

-A successful pitch inspires journalists, bloggers, influencers, etc to create content based on ours and share it with their readers/viewers/listeners/followers.
-This supports our SEO, brand awareness, thought leadership and other marketing-communications initiatives.
+A successful pitch inspires journalists, bloggers, influencers, and others to repurpose our content and share it with their readers, viewers, listeners, or followers.
+This supports our SEO, brand awareness, thought leadership and other marketing communications initiatives.

 5 characteristics of promotable content

 - Authoritative: in-depth, high quality, and closely related to our areas of expertise

 - Unique: reveals new or surprising facts or insights that cannot be found elsewhere

 - Topical: relevant to the world beyond Intuit and its customers